DataDog/documentation/content/en/security/application_security/enabling/compatibility/_index.md

   text: "How Application Security Management Works in Datadog"
 ---

-The following ASM capabilities are supported supported relative to each language/tracing library:
+The following ASM capabilities are supported relative to each language/tracing library:

 | ASM capability                   | Java | .NET | Node | Python | Go | Ruby | PHP |
 | -------------------------------- | ----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|